wario123/IDD-Fa18-Lab3/README.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+We can store 1024 byte sized data samples on the Atmega328.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+We could store the rest of the data that does not fit into the next memory location.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**